-Sparham points out that images made at night need to capture ‘an aesthetic and characteristic distinct from the diurnal’.
-(Sparham 2018: 125) Blees Luxembourg always comes to mind as a practitioner successful in this aspect and she is certainly an influence.
+Sparham points out that images made at night need to capture ‘an aesthetic and characteristic distinct from the diurnal’ (Sparham 2018: 125).
+Blees Luxembourg always comes to mind as a practitioner successful in this aspect and she is certainly an influence.
 However, so is David George.
-Blees Luxemburg is adept at photographing the city at night, but to my eye George has the surer sense of place and is more clearly photographing London at night.
-(George 2020) A sense of place is an issue here.
+Blees Luxemburg is adept at photographing the city at night, but to my eye George has the surer sense of place and is more clearly photographing London at night (George 2020).
+See Figure 2.
+A sense of place is an issue here.
 I am photographing Oxford at night, not Leamington Spa.

 Night jumbles up our senses and primal instincts come to the fore.
 We are more alert to danger.
 This sense of disorientation is an essential ingredient of night photography and, when allied to the uncertain and the deserted, produces a sensation of the uncanny.
 Almost all the practitioners I am mentioning – Brassaï, Brandt, Hido, Blees Luxemburg, George – are accomplished at this.
 It is one of the most important things I need to learn.